nim-lang/vscode-nim/README.md

 ## Code Completion

-This extension relies on nimsuggest for code completion.
-Nimsuggest is basically a frontend for the nim compiler, so it accepts compiler flags, like `--path`, as well as reads [config files.](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) If you're not getting code completion suggestions, nimsuggest does not have a complete picture of your project.
-You likely need to create a config file for your project file with `--path` options for nimsuggest.
+This extension relies on the Nim Language Server for code completion.
+You can read more about it [here](https://github.com/nim-lang/langserver)

 ---